 1520s, "pointed top, projecting summit," a variant of pike (n.4) "sharp point."
 Meaning "top of a mountain, a precipitous mountain with a more or less conical summit" is recorded by 1630s, though pike was used in this sense c.
 1400.
 Figurative sense is 1784.
 Of beards, 1590s; of hats, 1650s.
 Meaning "point formed by hair on the forehead" is from 1833.
 As "the highest point" in any varying quantity, or the time when this occurs, by 1902.

-The Peak, the prominent hill in Derbyshire, England, is older than the word for "mountaintop;" compare Old English Peaclond, for the district, Pecsaetan, for the people who settled there, Peaces ærs for Peak Cavern; sometimes said to be a reference to an elf-denizen Peac "Puck."
+The Peak, the prominent hill in Derbyshire, England, is older than the word for "mountaintop;" compare Old English Peaclond, for the district, Pecsaetan, for the people who settled there, Peaces ærs for Peak Cavern.
+In this case it is sometimes said to be a reference to an elf-denizen Peac "Puck."

 1570s, "to rise in a peak," from peak (n.).
-Figurative meaning "reach highest point" first recorded 1958.
+Figurative meaning "reach the highest point" is recorded by 1958.
 Related: peaked; peaking.